41 THINGS TO DO IN BANGKOK (Part 2: DOWNTOWN #16-41)

 33. Pantip Plaza

 If you’re looking to geek out on computers, plug adapters and techie things, then Pantip Plaza is your spot.
-It also houses some computer repair shops.
+It’s an indoor IT and electronics shopping mall with five floors dedicated each to different types of electronics from computers to cellphone accessories, etc… It houses some computer and camera repair shops.

 34. The Big C

 The Big C is Thailand’s K-Mart or WalMart.
-It’s a department store of groceries, household supplies and beauty products.
+It’s one of my favorite Thai department store and I can spend hours in there exploring grocery aisles, household supplies and beauty products.

 35. BTS Skytrain